ravidziv/academic-kickstart/content/authors/admin/_index.md

 Previously, I was an Assistant Professor at NYU's Center for Data Science.
 My industry experience spans Wand AI, Intel, and Google AI, alongside research collaborations with teams across academia and industry.

 I completed my Ph.D. with Tali Tishby and my postdoctoral research with Yann LeCun.
 My background is in information theory and computational neuroscience.
-With Allen Roush, I co-host [The Information Bottleneck](https://www.the-information-bottleneck.com/), a podcast about AI research and its practical implications.
+I write about AI research and its practical implications at [The Information Bottleneck](https://www.the-information-bottleneck.com/), where I also co-host the podcast with Allen Roush.

 I'm always happy to hear interesting ideas and explore new collaborations.